List of Bose headphones: QuietComfort 35 II

 In 2017, Bose released an updated model known as the QuietComfort 35 II, which adds a customizable "action" button on the left ear cap.
 By default, it is mapped to activate the Google Assistant, making it the first headphones to integrate with the service.

-The QC35 II was reviewed favourably for their noise cancellation, audio quality and comfort.
+The QC35 II was reviewed favorably for their noise cancellation, audio quality and comfort.

 In July 2019, users began to report that a firmware update to the QC35 II had inhibited the performance of the noise cancellation features.
 Bose stated that it had not made any changes to noise cancellation functions in their firmware.
 Some users performed firmware downgrades, but Bose later prevented this for security reasons.
 In October 2019, as part of an investigation, Bose began to allow owners within a "reasonable" proximity to the company's headquarters in Framingham, Massachusetts, to request a visit by a technician.

 In 2020, Bose released the Bose QC35 II Gaming, which adds a gaming mic.